 Her natural-born sense of curiosity and wonder makes her prime for new learning opportunities to engage in every single day.
 Encourage this through activities and conversations.
 Give her unconventional toys and see what she can create.
 Stimulate all of her senses with things such as colored pasta to play with, shaving cream to write on the walls during bath time, and activities to activate those early fine motor skills such as crayons and child-safety scissors.

 How to Discipline Toddlers

 The biggest question of parents of young toddlers is usually how to discipline and handle behavior.
 Here are a few general rules of thumb:

 - Keep it simple.
-One step directions, demonstrate what you want from her and remember her grasp on language is still developing.
+One step directions, demonstrate what you want from her, and remember her grasp of language is still developing.